Copyright © Downtown Miami Arts + Science Salon (DASSMiami.com). All rights reserved.

-DASS started 4 years ago at CU-1 Gallery.
-Then, when the building was sold, our business model changed for the better.
-Downtown became our campus.
-SALONS take place in downtown iconic venues.
-For a Fall 2019 salon, TANGO, for example, takes place at the historic Olympia Theater to Books & Books, from Miami Dade College to residential high-rises.
+DASS started 5 years ago at an art gallery.
+When the building was sold, our business model changed for the better.
+Downtown Miami became our campus.
+SALONS take place at downtown iconic venues.
+For a Fall 2019 salon, TANGO, for example, takes place at the historic Olympia Theater 's stage.

-DASS was founded in 2014 by novelist and journalist Raul Guerrero and Marc Schmidt, cardiologist and award-winning photographer.
-Raul Guerrero is the author of the novel WOMEN LOVE DR. BOLL, and Cronica del CORAZON, a minis encyclopedia of the heart, in Spanish, and collaborates with publications worldwide on culture, language and science.
-Locally his column appears at the Nuevo Herald.
+DASS was founded in 2014 by novelist and journalist Raul Guerrero and Marc Schmidt, a cardiologist and award-winning photographer.
+Raul Guerrero is the author of many fiction and nonfiction books, more recently CURIOSITIES, a collection of biographic essays on language, culture, and sex.
 Marc Schmidt's photography wone first prize at the Miami History Museum's Street Photography Festival.
 More recently he was the official photographer for the acclaimed movie The Florida Project, for which its protagonist Willem Dafoe was nominated for the Oscar.

 A WORD ON SALONS